crs4/seal/docs/installation_deploying.rst

 timed out.

-If you have a cluster this large, you should probably ask your system administrators for advice on how to distribute it.
+If you have a cluster this large, you should probably ask your system administrators for advice on how to install Seal.

 .. _Pydoop: https://sourceforge.net/projects/pydoop/